-Whether you’re running a Software as a Service business, a subscription business or frankly any business, understanding the key metrics makes all the difference.
+Whether you’re running a Software as a Service business, a subscription business or frankly any business, understanding the b2b sales prospecting tool and the key metrics makes all the difference.
 After all, you can’t (reliably) grow what you don’t know.

 There are dozens of metrics used in SaaS businesses.
 I keep getting asked about them, so this primer covers the five most important (particularly for start-up businesses).
 If you have other ideas, comment away!